GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (249).md

 **At Higher Tiers**: Each tier beyond minimum increases the length by 3 yards in addition to the above mentioned benefit.
 You may instead choose to increase the range of the spell by 3 yards for any tiers above minimum.

 **Critical Failure**: You knockback yourself in a random direction as though you were affected by the spell's effect and gain a point of spell sickness.

+#### Vex of Night

+**Minimum Tier**: 4

+**Casting Time**: 6 actions

+**Duration**: 2 days

+**Effect**: You attempt to bestow a hex upon the foe, influcting a psychic attack.
+In place of wounding, you successfully place the hex on the foe.
+A creature so afflicted is subject to a cutting attack when they attempt to rest as a mysterious seems to render scratches like a cat's claws across the subject's skin.
+If it would rest long enough to have a long rest, it is also subject to a psychic attack as nightmares assail it.
+If its rest would be long enough to be full rest, it finds itself subject to a necrotic attack as it begins to see itself mysteriously bruised by the nightmarish forces.

+Attacks from this spell treat an affected creature as though it was not wearing its armor.
+The first critical hit by an attack of this spell against a creature during a particular attempt at a rest sesssion reduces the overall rest received by 1 stage instead.
+If an attack would qualify to damage armor, it instead reduces the rest received by 1 stage instead.
+If it would be negative rest received- the creature received no rest and has actually taken a level of fatigue.

+**At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond minimum, you may choose to afflict an additional creature or 8ncrease the duration by 1 day.

+**Critical Failure**: The hex has backfired.
+At the end of the first phase after attempting to cast this spell, you receive a psychic attack.
+After the second phase, a cutting attack.
+The third phase, a necrotic attack.
+The fourth phase, you take a level of fatigue.
+At the end of the fifth phase, you receive 1d4 spell sickness.
+These attacks treat you as though you were not wearing armor and gain a bonus equal to the spell's tier for the purpose of inflicting a critical hit.
+You cannot rest while you still have spell sickness.

 #### Vile Vibration